utkarshsingh369/workager/README.md

 - If port 3308 is already in use, modify the port mapping in the MySQL container command
 - Ensure all required ports are free before starting services
 - Check Docker/Podman daemon is running before container operations
-- If using docker instead of podman, add following in /etc/containers/registries.conf
+- If using podman instead of docker, add following in /etc/containers/registries.conf
     ```
         unqualified-search-registries = ["docker.io"]
     ```